aws-amplify/docs/docs/lib/datastore/fragments/js/relational/query-many-snippet.md

-These many-to-many relationship models can queried directly to return all models in the relationship:
+These many-to-many relationship models can be queried directly to return all models in the relationship:

 ```js
 // All post editor relationships
 const results = await DataStore.query(PostEditor);
 ```

-This will return an array of `PostEditor`'s with `Post` and `Editor` models attached.
+This will return an array of `PostEditor`s with `Post` and `Editor` model instances attached.
 For example, without metadata, `results` from above would look like this:

 ```json
 [